DarioKTS/tellMeY/README.md

 ## 📘 Usage
 The functions provided:
  -  in their strict version either return the checked value on success, or throw an indexed `TypeAssertionError`;
  -  in their loose version (ending with "_L") will log a readable warning but return the value anyhow;
-As opposed to returning a boolean, this makes passing the checked output as an argument a breeze.
+ > As opposed to returning a boolean, this simplifies passing on the checked output to toher functions.

 ..from simple to more and more complex:
 ### 🔒 Basic strict usage (throws on fail)